A human is a natural optical lens that helps us see real-life objects with exact color distinctions.

 A simple microscope usually has three lenses, out of which, one (convex lens) produces an inverted and magnified image of microorganisms like bacteria, amoeba, etc.

-Convex lenses are widely used for a multi-junction electric cell.
+Convex lenses are widely used for multi-junction electric cell.
 The lens is added above the Fresnel lens to increase the output power of the setup and retrieve the requirement for the employment of solar trackers.

-In cameras, we find the uses of concave and convex lens to get clear images in photography.
+In cameras, we find the uses of a concave and convex lens to get clear images in photography.

 To ameliorate the quality of photographs, camera manufacturers use combinations of convex and concave lenses.
 Here, a convex lens is used as the primary lens of a camera that causes distortions in the photos, which is called chromatic aberrations.
 Combining both concave and convex lenses eliminates these undesirable effects.